codeKameleon/e-commerce_fullStack/README.md

 This project was done as part of my Becode training.
 It's a simplified clone of the [Fake Store API](https://fakestoreapi.com/).

 ## Technology Stack
-The project was created with a MVC structure using :

 | |
 | ------|
 | MongoDB |